aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.events/keyboardevent/code/_index.md

 ---
 title: KeyboardEvent.Code
 second_title: Aspose.SVG for .NET API Reference
-description: KeyboardEvent property.
+description: KeyboardEvent Code property.
 The code holds a string that identifies the physical key being pressed.
 The value is not affected by the current keyboard layout or modifier state so a particular key will always return the same value
 type: docs
 weight: 30
 url: /net/aspose.svg.dom.events/keyboardevent/code/